History of rail transport in Ireland: County Donegal Railways Joint Committee

 The County Donegal Railways Joint Committee (CDRJC) operated in north-west Ireland during the 20th century.
 The parent line opened 1863, 178 km (111 mi) (narrow gauge).
-It was incorporated by an Act of Parliament in 1906 which authorised the joint purchase of the then Donegal Railway Company by the Great Northern Railway of Ireland and the Midland Railway Northern Counties Committee.
+It was incorporated by an Act of Parliament in 1906 which authorised the joint purchase of the Donegal Railway Company by the Great Northern Railway of Ireland and the Midland Railway Northern Counties Committee.